 - Opensecrets.org — Center for Responsive Politics

-Note regarding the title of this article: Joe Friday, the fictional Dragnet TV series detective, famously said “All we want are the facts, ma’am.”
-Popular culture restates this today as: “Just the facts, ma’am.“
+Joe Friday, the fictional Dragnet TV series detective, famously said “All we want are the facts, ma’am” (on radio and later television from 1949–1959 and 1967–1970).
+Popular culture now restates this more succinctly as “Just the facts, ma’am.”